The full moon blooms in verdant Virgo. Give in to some early spring fever with our Virgo full moon ritual ideas.

 As a grounded earth sign, tender Virgo is known for both innocence and purity—much like the tiny shoots of early spring that pop up from the ground: mama Gaia’s reminder that life goes on.
 Channel the cleansing energy of the zodiac’s purist with this earth-conscious Virgo full moon ritual.

-Ritual: Plant-Based Diet for a Day (or longer, if you feel like it)
+Virgo Full Moon Ritual: Plant-based diet for a day (or longer, if you feel like it)

 The Virgo full moon gives us the opportunity to connect to the true source of our sustenance: the plants that emit oxygen through photosynthesis and give us air to breathe.
 Plants also give our bodies life force energy and vitamins when ingested.